Materialism: Overview

 Materialism belongs to the class of monist ontology, and is thus different from ontological theories based on dualism or pluralism.
-For singular explanations of the phenomenal reality, materialism would be in contrast to idealism, neutral monism, and spiritualism.
+For singular explanations of the phenomenal reality, materialism is in contrast to idealism, neutral monism, and spiritualism.
 It can also contrast with phenomenalism, vitalism, and dual-aspect monism.
 Its materiality can, in some ways, be linked to the concept of determinism, as espoused by Enlightenment thinkers.